zball/eks-workshop-v2/website/docs/introduction/index.md

 * **Networking** - Dive deep in to how EKS networking integrates to Amazon Virtual Private Cloud and more
 * **Autoscaling** - Understand how to automatically scale your applications and clusters horizontally and vertically
 * **Observability** - Monitoring is a critical factor getting a workload to production
-* **Automation** - Apply principles such as GitOps and provisioning infratructure through EKS

 If you are not familiar with the format and structure of this workshop please continue to complete this **Introduction** module before continuing.